moondotgz/moon-dwm/README.md

-# zowws's build of dwm 6.2
+# Moon's build of dwm 6.2
 Ah yes, the dwm window manager

 The dynamic window manager of pain and suffering